danilovl/parameter-bundle/README.md

 #### 3.1 Service

-Retrieve parameters in the controller using the old traditional approach by `extending AbstractController`.
+Retrieve parameters in the controller using the traditional approach by extending `AbstractController`.

 ```php
 <?php declare(strict_types=1);